The Right to Buy scheme gives long-term council tenants the right to buy the home they are renting at a discount.

 You need to inform us on how you will pay for the property, such as with cash or a mortgage.
 Some lenders will consider the discount you receive as a deposit for a mortgage, but you will need to discuss this with them.

 Leaseholders must pay a yearly service charge fee towards the cost of major works to blocks of flats.
 Details of any costs we're aware of such as service charges, repairs, maintenance and major works will be included in your offer notice.

-If you need help completing your application or want an appointment to see us, you can email the team.
+If you need help completing your application or want an appointment to see us, you can email firstname.lastname@example.org.
 You can also contact the Right to Buy Advisory helpline on 0300 123 0913.

-We'll let you know if your application has been accepted within four weeks.
-If you're accepted, we'll send you an offer notice within 12 weeks.
+We will let you know if your application has been accepted within four weeks.
+If you're accepted, we will send you an offer notice within 12 weeks.
 You've got 12 weeks to let us know if you want to go ahead with the purchase.
 If you accept, it will take a few months for the sale to complete.

 All applications will be checked by our Counter Fraud Investigation Team.
 If you apply and give false or misleading information, or withhold information, you may be prosecuted under the Fraud Act 2006, with a maximum sentence of 10 years or an unlimited fine or both.

 We check information against other records, such as Housing Benefits, other government departments, agencies and fraud detection providers.
 If information from a Right to Buy application identifies other fraud, such as Housing Benefit, we will act on this and you may have your benefit adjusted or stopped.